Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

     alt="volatility magnitude"
   >
   <p style="margin:8px 0 0;font-style:italic;font-size:0.95em;">
-    θₛ measures how volatility reacts to the size of Fed moves (ignoring direction), controlling for VXN.
+    θₛ measures how volatility reacts to the size of Fed moves (ignoring direction), controlling for VXN
   </p>
 </blockquote>

 <p>
-Inference is based on robust (HAC-type) standard errors to account for serial correlation and heteroskedasticity in volatility.
+Statistical inference uses robust (HAC-type) standard errors to account for the fact that volatility tends to be correlated over time and does not fluctuate uniformly.
+In simple terms, this correction prevents us from mistaking natural clustering and uneven variability in volatility for meaningful effects.
 </p>

 <h3>Results</h3>

 <p>
 Here, what we are trying to see is whether Fed policy has any incremental relationship with sector volatility once you control for market-wide fear.
 First we test direction, then magnitude, then we use a time-series view to see how the relationship looks through time.
 </p>

-<p>In Fig.17, we want to test whether volatility responds differently to hikes versus cuts after controlling for VXN.</p>
+<p>Next, we want to test whether volatility responds differently to hikes versus cuts after controlling for the market-wide uncertainty (VXN).</p>

 <div class="figure-block">
   <div id="fig17" style="width:100%; height:520px;"></div>